 For the Dry Rub

-If you are using the trivet that cam with your InstantPot raise it off the base by a couple of centimeters using a crockery pot.
+- If you are using the trivet that came with your Instant Pot raise it off the base by a couple of centimetres (¾") using a crockery pot.

-Pour the apple juice into the base of the pot, followed by the onions and finally the ribs, close the lid and cook on manual high pressure for 20 minutes.
+- Pour the apple juice into the base of the pot, followed by the onions and finally the ribs, close the lid and cook on manual high pressure for 20 minutes.

-Preheat your oven to 220°C and time it so it is hot when your ribs are ready to come out of your pot.
+- Preheat your oven to 220°C and time it so it is hot when your ribs are ready to come out of your pot.

-Remove your ribs carefully from the pot and set aside whilst we work on the glaze.
+- Remove your ribs carefully from the pot and set aside whilst we work on the glaze.

-Turn your InstantPot on to saute mode add in the onions we just removed with the ribs, honey and mustard and reduce to form a syrupy glaze, this should take 5-6 minutes and then blend with a stick blender.
+- Take out the trivet and the pot you used to raise the height of the trivet, turn the Instant Pot on to saute mode add in the onions, honey and mustard and reduce to form a syrupy glaze, this should take 5-10 minutes, then blend with a stick blender.